tijanatrifunovic/Prodyna/README.md

 # Prodyna

-I decided to use Angular to do this coding chalange, because tasks required dynamic loading, deleting, and adding data, so i thought angular was ideal for this purpose.
+I decided to use Angular to do this coding chalange, because tasks required dynamic loading, deleting, and adding data, so I thought angular was ideal for this purpose.
 For styling I have used bootstrap.

 ## Development server